PuppetCopy/monorepo/docs/pages/contracts/tokenomics/RevenueLogic.md

 **Inherits:**
 Permission, EIP712, ReentrancyGuardTransient

-Includes a buyback functionality where the protocol publicly offers to buy back its own tokens using accumulated fees in different tokens.
+Implements a buyback functionality where the protocol publicly offers to buy back its own tokens using accumulated whitelisted revenue tokens with a specified threshold.

-*The contract inherits from Permission.sol to be used by permissioned contracts, EIP712, and ReentrancyGuardTransient to provide buyback functionality with permission checks and reentrancy protection.*
+*The contract inherits from Permission to be used by permissioned contracts, EIP712, and ReentrancyGuardTransient to provide buyback functionality with permission checks and reentrancy protection.*